paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 Par.
 (2).
 Pub.
 L. 107–56, § 614, inserted “functions, including any” after “all” and “(including, notwithstanding any contrary provision of law (unless the same should expressly refer to this section), any organization that administers any program established in title 1 of Public Law 90–351)” after “that Office”.

+#### Use of Grants for Post-Conviction Relief Representation
+Pub.
+L. 119–73, § 4, Jan.
+23, 2026, 139 Stat.
+2008, provided that: “The Office of Justice Programs or the Office on Violence Against Women, in awarding a grant that may be used for legal representation, may not prohibit a recipient from using the grant for legal representation for post-conviction relief.”

 #### Office of Justice Programs Grants, Cooperative Agreements, and Contracts
 Pub.
 L. 106–113, div.
 B, § 1000(a)(1) [title I, § 108(a)], Nov.
 29, 1999, 113 Stat.
 1535, 1501A–20, as amended by Pub.
 L. 107–56, title VI, § 614, Oct.
 26, 2001, 115 Stat.
 370, provided that: “Notwithstanding any other provision of law, for fiscal year 2000, the Assistant Attorney General for the Office of Justice Programs of the Department of Justice— “(1) may make grants, or enter into cooperative agreements and contracts, for the Office of Justice Programs and the component organizations of that Office (including, notwithstanding any contrary provision of law (unless the same should expressly refer to this section), any organization that administers any program established in title 1 of Public Law 90–351 [see References in Text note above]); and “(2) shall have final authority over all functions, including any grants, cooperative agreements and contracts made, or entered into, for the Office of Justice Programs and the component organizations of that Office (including, notwithstanding any contrary provision of law (unless the same should expressly refer to this section), any organization that administers any program established in title 1 of Public Law 90–351 [see References in Text note above]), except for grants made under the provisions of sections 201, 202, 301, and 302 of the Omnibus Crime Control and Safe Streets Act of 1968 [[34 U.S.C.
 10121](./chapter-101-justice-system-improvement.md#section-10121), 10122, 10131, 10132], as amended; and sections 204(b)(3), 241(e)(1), 243(a)(1), 243(a)(14) and 287A(3) of the Juvenile Justice and Delinquency Prevention Act of 1974 [[34 U.S.C.
 11114(b)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section11114/b/3&num=0&edition=prelim) and former [42 U.S.C.
 5651(e)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5651/e/1&num=0&edition=prelim), 5653(a)(1), (14), 5667d–1(3)], as amended.”